Direct-sequence spread spectrum

 In telecommunications, direct-sequence spread spectrum (DSSS) is a spread-spectrum modulation technique primarily used to reduce overall signal interference.
 The direct-sequence modulation makes the transmitted signal wider in bandwidth than the information bandwidth.

 After the despreading or removal of the direct-sequence modulation in the receiver, the information bandwidth is restored, while the unintentional and intentional interference is substantially reduced.

-The first known scheme for this technique was introduced by a Swiss inventor, Gustav Guanella.
-With DSSS, the message bits are modulated by a pseudorandom bit sequence known as a spreading sequence.
-Each spreading-sequence bit, which is known as a chip, has a much shorter duration (larger bandwidth) than the original message bits.
-The modulation of the message bits scrambles and spreads the pieces of data, and thereby results in a bandwidth size nearly identical to that of the spreading sequence.
-The smaller the chip duration, the larger the bandwidth of the resulting DSSS signal; more bandwidth multiplexed to the message signal results in better resistance against interference.
+Swiss inventor, Gustav Guanella proposed a "means for and method of secret signals".
+With DSSS, the message symbols are modulated by a sequence of complex values known as spreading sequence.
+Each element of the spreading sequence, a so-called chip, has a shorter duration than the original message symbols.
+The modulation of the message symbols scrambles and spreads the signal in the spectrum, and thereby results in a bandwidth of the spreading sequence.
+The smaller the chip duration, the larger the bandwidth of the resulting DSSS signal; more bandwidth multiplexed to the message signal results in better resistance against narrowband interference.

 Some practical and effective uses of DSSS include the code-division multiple access (CDMA) method, the IEEE 802.11b specification used in Wi-Fi networks, and the Global Positioning System.